The Data Center Rundown

 South Central US

-Nvidia is making a significant investment in AI infrastructure by planning to deploy up to 5 GW, with its Sweetwater, Texas facility serving as a primary location for its DSX AI factory architecture.
+Nvidia is making a significant investment in artificial intelligence infrastructure with IREN, targeting the deployment of up to 5 gigawatts, with its Sweetwater, Texas, campus slated to be a key site for Nvidia’s DSX AI factory architecture.

 Read at Data Center Knowledge→